Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 cette erreur de texte vient peut être du fait que le schéma ne soit pas bon
 ```

-If the output is set to one, the LED D1 will turn on.
+If the GPIO_O is set to one, GPIO_1 should be set to one also.

 To control various I:O's, you can reproduce the schematic.
-The resistor value is 1 Kohms.
+The resistor value is 100 ohms.

 The push button will allow you to reset the PICO without unplugging the cable.